WhileBug/WhileBug.github.io/_pages/about.md

 I'm Peiran Wang a student who is interested and serve as 'oxen and horse'('牛马',🤪) in Blockchain/System/Networking/PLSE.
 I am pursuing master degree in cybersecurity in Tsinghua University.
 I graduated from Sichuan University in Cybersecurity Talented Class in 2022.
 During my undergraduate, I got National Scholarship, and got GPA of 3.92.

-I organize SCU-Leap-Manual(https://scu-cs-runner.github.io/SurviveSCUManual/) for CS/SE/Cybersecurity students in SCU, if you want to join us, please drop me an email😁.
+I organize [SCU-Leap-Manual](https://scu-cs-runner.github.io/SurviveSCUManual/) for CS/SE/Cybersecurity students in SCU, if you want to join us, please drop me an email😁.

 My research interest includes distributed system, blockchain, AI security/privacy, PLSE.

 # 🔥 News
-- *2023.03*: &nbsp;🎉🎉 Looking for research or finance internship in blockchain, if you are interested in working with me, please drop me an email.
+- *2023.03*: &nbsp;🎉🎉 Looking for research or finance internship in blockchain during 2023 summer, if you are interested in working with me, please drop me an email.
+- *2023.03*: &nbsp;🎉🎉 Welcome to my [new homepage](https://whilebug.github.io)

 # 📝 Publications